Have you ever dreamed of becoming a fashion designer?

 Many people who launch a clothing line do so because they have an artistic flair for fashion, yet they are not entrepreneurs and don’t understand how businesses should be operated.
 Before starting your fashion line, you must follow certain guidelines and abide by some industry standards to have a fighting chance of success.

-Below is a step-by-step instructions on how to start your own clothing label from scratch.
+Below is a step-by-step instruction on how to start your own clothing label from scratch.

 Step 1.
 Plan, Plan — Research and Plan